 Definitely!
 Just be aware that depending on the size of your eggplants, it might take a bit longer to grill.

-This plant-based eggplant dish is SO GOOD!
-It has a rich and smoky aroma, it's perfectly seasoned, easy to prepare, and delicious over white rice!
+This grilled eggplant dish is SO GOOD!
+It has a rich and smoky aroma.
+Plus, it’s perfectly seasoned, easy to prepare, and delicious over white rice!

 - 3 medium Chinese eggplants

 - 2 tbsp oil

 - 1/2 Thai chili minced, optional